 Best for Business: Westin Copley Place

-Rooms here are huge and decorated in soothing neutral tones, and feature plenty of functional amenities: a mini-fridge, hair dryer, robe, bottled water, coffee maker and tea service, workspace, iron and ironing board, plenty of charging outlets, and a large TV.
-Get your daily workout in at the Westin WORKOUT Fitness Studio or indulge in a spa treatment at Grettacole Spa and Salon when you're done with work for the day — you earned it.
+Rooms here are huge, decorated in soothing neutral tones, and feature plenty of functional amenities including a mini-fridge, hairdryer, robe, bottled water, coffee maker and tea service, workspace, iron and ironing board, plenty of charging outlets, and a large TV.
+Get your daily workout in at the Westin WORKOUT Fitness Studio or indulge in a spa treatment at Grettacole Spa and Salon when you're done with work for the day.

 Guests here love all the thoughtful touches that range from free hors-d’oeuvres in the evenings to local wine and desserts served in the parlor.
-There are 17 rooms and suites available, each with its own unique style and flourishes; ten rooms have either a giant clawfoot tub or jacuzzi tub.
-Gourmet breakfasts at The Gastonian are legendary (and included in the room rate): Be sure to take your time and linger over the made-from-scratch dishes.
-For dinner, walk to any number of delightful foodie hotspots that are in the area.
+There are 17 rooms and suites available, each with its own unique style and flourishes, and 10 rooms have either a giant clawfoot tub or jacuzzi tub.
+Gourmet breakfasts at The Gastonian are legendary (and included in the room rate).
+Be sure to take your time and linger over the made-from-scratch dishes, and for dinner, walk to any number of delightful foodie hotspots that are in the area.

 Dorms are outfitted with comfy bunk beds and fresh linens, and common rooms are sunnily decorated and decked out with plenty of couches and chairs.
 One of the highest-rated hostels on the East Coast, Hostelling International is open every year from May through October only.
 Budget travelers to the Vineyard would be hard-pressed to find a better deal than this spacious, sparkling clean, and very affordable hostel.

-Our writers spent 6 hours researching the most popular boutique hotels in Tulum, Mexico.
+Our writers spent 6 hours researching the most popular boutique hotels on the East Coast of the United States.
 Before making their final recommendations, they considered 30 different hotels overall and read over 35 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.